Apollo-Core/EE-IO/README.md

 At the moment, Apollo supports following resource types:

-+   Serverless functions deployed by cloud providers (e.g., AWS Lambda or IBM Actions)
++   **Serverless:** Serverless functions deployed by cloud providers (e.g., AWS Lambda or IBM Actions)
++   **Local Container:** Local execution (execution on the machine running corresponding Apollo instance) using Docker containers, provided via DockerHub.
+With these resources, a single task is processed by (I) starting the container, (II) executing the functions with the task input, and (III) removing the container.
+The images of all local-container resources are pulled during Apollo's configuration phase.
-+   Local execution (execution on the machine running corresponding Apollo instance) using Docker containers, provided via DockerHub.
++   **Local Server:** Local execution (execution on the machine running corresponding Apollo instance) using Docker containers, provided via DockerHub.
+In this case, the Docker image contains a server with a Rest API which can be directly used to execute the corresponding function.
+The server is started up during the configuration phase of Apollo and is then accessible via HTTP requests.

 #### Type Mapping Examples